Overview

 - Validate and scope session tokens server-side; apply least privilege.

-- Rate-limit MCP calls and monitor usage (Sentry / logging).
+- Rate-limit MCP calls and monitor usage.